-(a) Designation of a Mediator by Agreement of the Parties.
-By agreement, the parties may designate a family financial mediator certified under these rules by filing a Designation of Mediator in Family Financial Case, Form AOC-CV-825 (Designation Form), with the court at the scheduling and discovery conference.
-The Designation Form shall state: (i) the name, address, and telephone number of the designated mediator; (ii) the rate of compensation of the mediator; (iii) that the mediator and opposing counsel have agreed upon the designation and rate of compensation; and (iv) that the mediator is certified under these rules.
+Designation of a Mediator by Agreement of the Parties. (a) By agreement, the parties may designate a family financial mediator certified under these rules by filing a Designation of Mediator in Family Financial Case Designation of Mediator by Agreement of Parties in Family Financial Case and Order of Appointment, Form AOC-CV-825 (Designation Form), with the court at the scheduling and discovery conference requesting that the chief district court judge approve the designation.
+The Designation Form shall be filed at the scheduling and discovery conference.
+The plaintiff or plaintiff's attorney should file the Designation Form; however, any party may file the Designation Form.
+The party filing the Designation Form shall serve a copy on all parties and the mediator designated to conduct the mediation.
+The Designation Form shall state: (i) the name, e-mail address, address, and telephone number of the designated mediator; (ii) the rate of compensation of the mediator; (iii) that the mediator and opposing counsel have agreed upon the designation and rate of compensation; and (iv) that the mediator is certified under these rules.